 We’ve held regular playtests of the realtime dogfighting module, as we tweaked and optimised the combat netcode and physics engine.
 All that work - the most critical layer to get right - is finished!

 We've now moved on to the core components of the rest of the MMO experience, including trade/industry and missions; wrapped up in these tasks are a variety of necessary items ranging from NPC AI & 3D pathfinding algorithms to the new, full UI, incorporating build-your-own cockpit multi-device support.

-If you want to find out more about our plans and be notified when we’re ready to start the next phase of gameplay testing, don’t forget to sign up to our mailing list (don’t worry, we won’t spam you!), and read on!
+If you want to find out more about our plans and be notified when we’ve got an open playtest coming up, don’t forget to sign up to our mailing list (don’t worry, we won’t spam you), and read on!

 It begins with: